 Popular Skills for Vice President (VP), Technology

-VPs of Technology seem to require a rather large skill set.
+Survey respondents exploit a significant toolbox of skills in their work.
 Most notably, facility with Product Development, Agile, and Strategic Project Management are correlated to pay that is significantly above average, leading to increases of 33 percent, 22 percent, and 21 percent, respectively.
 Those listing Windows Operating System General Use as a skill should be prepared for drastically lower pay.
 Microsoft Office and Web Development also typically command lower compensation.
 The majority of those who know People Management also know Software Architecture.

 Pay by Experience Level for Vice President (VP), Technology